Warrant officer (United States): Background

 The Navy has had warrant officers among its ranks since 23 December 1775, when John Berriman received a warrant to act as purser aboard the brigantine, USS Andrew Doria.
 That warrant was considered a patent of trust and honor, but was not considered a commission to command.
 Since this first appointment, Navy warrant officers have held positions as masters, masters' mates, boatswains, gunners, carpenters, surgeons, and chaplains.
 Until 1912, a midshipman graduating from the United States Naval Academy was required to have two years of sea duty as a warrant officer before receiving a commission as an ensign.

 Although based on the British Royal Navy warrant officer ranks that were in place until 1949, the United States had never needed to address an issue of social class, which resulted in warranted officers in the Royal Navy.
 However, the United States Navy experienced a similar issue of rank, where senior non-commissioned officers are required to report to junior officers, giving rise to special status to the Navy's chief warrant officers.

-In 1995, the Navy ceased using the rank of warrant officer 1 (WO-1), also known as pay grade W-1.
-The Navy appoints their warrant officers directly to the rank of CWO2 (i.e., as chief warrant officers), and are "commissioned" officers, with the Navy Personnel Command/Bureau of Personnel (NAVPERSCOM/BUPERS) managing all grades (CWO2 through CWO5) by billets appropriate for each rank.
-In past years, some CWOs resigned their warrant commission prior to retirement to receive greater retirement pay at their former senior enlisted rank.
+In 1995, the Navy ceased using the rank of warrant officer 1 (WO-1), also known as pay grade W-1, but resumed appointments to WO1 in 2019.
+The Navy appoints chief warrant officers directly to the rank of CWO2, and they are "commissioned" officers, with the Navy Personnel Command/Bureau of Personnel (NAVPERSCOM/BUPERS) managing all grades (WO1 through CWO5) by billets appropriate for each rank.
+In the distant past, some CWOs resigned their warrant commission prior to retirement to receive greater retirement pay at their former senior enlisted rank.